giladlotan/itpmssd/Week_1_Getting_Started/Setting_Up_Amazon_EC2.md

 **Spin up a machine**

-2. Click on the EC2 Dashboard -> Launch Instance -> Community AMIs
+2. Click on the EC2 Dashboard
+3. Top right-corner, change your region to **N. Virginia**
+4. Launch Instance (top blue button) -> Community AMIs
-3. Search for the following AMI id:
+5. Search for the following AMI id:
 ```sh
 ami-d776cfbc
 ```

-4. Top right-corner, change your region to **N. Virginia**

 5. Launch Instance